bossbeagle1509/chip_list/README.md

 Use a single color if you want it to be used for all chips.
 Otherwise, the length of the list must be equal to the length of `listOfChipNames`.

 Note that if you don't, then the package has defaults as specified in the documentation.
 (You can hover over the property  in your IDE to see more 🙂).

+# ⚠ Warning !

+The `flutter_lints` package might suggest that you make `listOfChipIndicesCurrentlySeclected` a constant.

+PLEASE DO NOT DO SO.
+The widget will not respond to user interaction, seemingly without any reason.

+That list will be updated as the user interacts with the widget.
+It is intended to be used in case you would like to incorporate the contents for any logic.

 # Example Usage